Sunday, September 21, 2014

 Help me out here.

 Let me tell you, that last upward is REALLY upward.
 There was, as to be expected, a group of people already on the summit when we collapsed at the top.
 I knew I would look like an idiot asking where this mystifying Excelsior was, but I had to know.
 "Can you tell me which one of these peaks is Excelsior?"
-Everyone just pointed to the ground as they announced, "Your on it".
+Everyone just pointed to the ground as they announced, "You're on it".

 Excelsior, thou hast been vanquished!